wixplosives/stylable.io/index.md

 </div>

-We at [Wix](https://www.wix.engineering/) &hearts; CSS.
+At [Wix](https://www.wix.engineering/), we &hearts; CSS.
 Its simple, declarative syntax that is native in browsers is easily the fastest way to add styles to web pages and web apps.
 But when writing CSS that is scoped to individual components, developers have to maintain highly-specific selectors, using elaborate conventions to fake namespacing.
 Writing and maintaining CSS across large teams and large projects can be tricky.

 We also &hearts; TypeScript.
 TypeScript helps us manage these large projects, exposing at build-time what we could once only see at run-time.